ttalVlatt/IPEDtaS/README.md

 ## Note on Time to Download

-- If you wish to download the entirity of IPEDS, it can take 2-3 hours
+- If you wish to download the entirity of IPEDS, it can take several hours
 - To avoid overwhelming IPEDS servers there is a 3 second delay between each file download, which at over 3000 files, becomes a significant amount of time
 - If you wish, at your own risk of being rejected by NCES servers, you can reduce (or remove) `sleep 3000` on lines 1380, 1395, and 1410